Latest News

 AWARD WINNER

-Andrew Tran is the winner of the Department of Psychology Award at the University of Calgary Undergraduate Research Symposium.
-Watch the 5 minute video on his research here:
+Andrew Tran is the winner of the Department of Psychology Award at the University of Calgary Undergraduate Research Symposium!
+Andrew presented on radiotherapy and social functioning in survivors of pediatric brain tumors.

 Screen Shot 2020-04-16 at 2.46.00 PM.png